tideland/go-actor/README.md

 ## Description

-**Tideland Go Actor** provides a robust implementation of the Actor model pattern for Go applications.
-The package ensures thread-safe operations by executing all actions sequentially in a dedicated background goroutine.
-This approach eliminates the need for explicit locking mechanisms while providing a clean and intuitive API for concurrent programming.
+**Tideland Go Actor** provides a lightweight implementation of the Actor model pattern for Go applications.
+The package ensures thread-safe operations by executing all actions sequentially in a dedicated background goroutine, eliminating the need for explicit locking mechanisms.

 ### Key Features

 - **Sequential Execution**: All actions run in a dedicated goroutine
-- **Flexible Operation Modes**: Support for both synchronous and asynchronous operations
+- **Operation Modes**: Both synchronous and asynchronous execution
-- **Built-in Error Handling**: Automatic panic recovery with customizable recovery logic
-- **Context Support**: Timeout and cancellation support via Go contexts
-- **Periodic Tasks**: Easy setup of recurring actions
-- **Graceful Shutdown**: Clean termination with optional finalizer functions
+- **Timeout Control**: Global and per-action timeouts
-- **Queue Management**: Configurable action queue capacity
+- **Queue Monitoring**: Track queue status and capacity
+- **Error Handling**: Built-in panic recovery
 - **Zero Dependencies**: Pure Go implementation

 ## Installation